harshit2020cse/test_repo/README.md

 ##### `children`

-Can be used to provide any view, It accepts single of multiple views.
+Can be used to provide any view, It accepts single or multiple views.

 ### AppCompatScrollView